-Welsh Government advised GP practices to hold 'consultations remotely' unless there was an urgent need for a face-to-face appointment.
-As a result, the majority of GP practices stopped face-to-face appointments.
-Instead, most patients were offered telephone or video consultations (called remote consultations).
+Welsh Government advised GP practices to hold consultations remotely unless there was an urgent need for a face-to-face appointment.
+As a result, most GP practices stopped face-to-face appointments.
+Instead, most patients were offered telephone or video consultations.
 Several GP practices have continued to work in this way, while some have now reintroduced pre-bookable appointments.